quynhmanh/gatsby-starter-kontent-lumen/docs/WEB-SPOTLIGHT.md

         * Set `Menu items` element codename to `menu_items` (don't save changes).
         * Save the changes.
         * ![Remove old Subpages element](./new-menu-items-finalize.png)
-1. Link the `Navigation Menu` content item from the `HomePage` content item via `Subpages` element and publish the change.
+1. Link the `Navigation Menu` content item from the `HomePage` content item via the `Subpages` element and publish the change.

     * ![Add Navigation to Homepage](./homepage-navigation-link.png)
 1. Last remaining step is to set up the [Preview URLs](https://docs.kontent.ai/tutorials/develop-apps/build-strong-foundation/set-up-preview#a-set-up-content-preview-in-your-project)
     * You should follow the [Preview URLs section](../README.md#Preview-URLs) to set them up.